alban-read/scheme-web-view/readme.md

 Some features of Chez Scheme are deeply linked into the core of its terminal loving nature; and very hard to use outside of it; I have tried to redirect the traffic; but not intrusively.
 I do not modify Chez Scheme at all.

+##### Other documentation

+There is a Wiki here with notes.

+And other readme files; as I do write documentation.

+#### Building

+- I use a modern version of windows 10; and a Visual Studio.
+- The Microsoft document below; steps you through creating an app that embeds the web view controls.
+- I use a web server that is a header only library; and some components that can be obtained using vcpkg; a C++ package manager.
+- Will add a detailed build guide later.

 ------